UK Stocks-Factors to watch on Aug. 28

 * Edenred a top gainer on higher revenue growth (Adds quote and detail, updates prices at close)

-LONDON Aug 28 Britain's FTSE 100 futures contract edged down by 0.1 percent on Thursday, with the cash market also set for a slightly weaker open according to financial bookmakers.
+LONDON Aug 28 Britain's FTSE 100 index is seen opening down by 6 to 7 points, or 0.1 percent lower on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.1 percent at 6,830.66 points on Wednesday.